syukranDev/inventory_app/README.md

    - Password is non-hashed.
    - Static inventory image is used for all data.
    - Sorting is applies to listing API but not in UI.
+   - Dark mode & mobile is not maintained, light mode & desktop view is recomendded.
 ```

 ## Misc 2: